Cricket: England V Sri Lanka 3rd Test Scoreboard - UrduPoint

 Cricket: England V Sri Lanka 3rd Test Scoreboard

-London, (APP - UrduPoint / Pakistan Point News - 7th Sep, 2024) Scoreboard at the close of England's first innings on the second day of the third Test against Sri Lanka at the Oval on Saturday:
+London, (APP - UrduPoint / Pakistan Point News - 8th Sep, 2024) Scoreboard at stumps on the second day of the third Test between England and Sri Lanka at the Oval on Saturday:

 England 1st Innings (overnight: 221-3)